All your questions answered in one page

 - Naturally, the combination of both, i.e. a quality treatment and a quality cream, will offer the fastest and more impressive results and will provide a good balance between value for money, speed of results and effectiveness.

 - In all cases, healthy diet and regular exercise are essential for maximum results and also to get the best value for money out of treatments and creams.
 There is no point spending £300 or £3000 for treatments and creams and undermine the whole process with poor diet, alcohol and inactivity.

 - Gotu kola / centella asiatica extract acts at multiple levels to fight cellulite: it has connective tissue repair, skin firming, lipolytic, anti-glycation and blood vessel-supporting properties, thereby acting in five out of seven aspects of cellulite.

 - This means that the difference between a cheap and a high quality cellulite cream, each containing 1% centella extract but of different qualities, can be 1000-fold.
-Or, in other words, if you buy the wrong cellulite cream you may need 1000 of those creams to have the same results as a good cellulite cream!
+Or, in other words, if you buy the wrong cellulite cream you may literally need 1,000 of those creams to have the same results as a good cellulite cream.

 - So before buying a cellulite cream it makes sense to do your research and look for quality, highly concentrated creams

 - Furthermore, because of the many different facets of cellulite, one ingredient is never enough, so it is a good idea to use a cream with multiple actives - not the usual 1-2 actives - ideally including centella asiatica of course.